Luligu/matterbridge/README.md

 The HomePods, being a WiFi devices, sometimes pruduce message trasmission errors.
 The Apple TV with network cable is more reliable (but also more expensive).

-Solved with the version 17.5 of the HomePod/AppleTV.
+All issues have been solved from the version 17.5 of the HomePod/AppleTV.
 Now they are stable.

-### DoorLock issue

-The DoorLock cluster in the Home app takes a while to get online.
-The Home app shows no response for 1 or 2 seconds but then the accessory goes online.
-With the Eve app or the Controller app this issue is not present.

-Solved with the version 17.5 of the HomePod/AppleTV.

 ## Home Assistant